Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Conclusion

 The Cyoda design outlined in this document effectively meets the requirements for downloading, analyzing, and reporting on London Houses Data.
 By leveraging an event-driven architecture, each entity can operate autonomously based on state transitions triggered by specific events.
+The addition of the monitoring entity enhances oversight and performance tracking of the data workflows.
 The provided workflows, flowcharts, and diagrams enhance clarity and provide a comprehensive understanding of the Cyoda framework and its alignment with the application's objectives.